yuito33/own_compiler/README.md

-# Java-to-Java Bytecode Compiler
+# Java-to-MIPS Compiler

 ## Overview
-In this project, I will design and implement a simple compiler that translates a subset of the Java programming to Java bytecode using Python.
+In this project, I will design and implement a simple compiler that translates a subset of the Java programming to MIPS using C.

 ---